Publication Ethics

 The journal is a member of the Committee on Publication Ethics (COPE).
 COPE’s flowcharts and guidelines are approached upon confronting any ethical misbehavior.

-All patients and participants of the research should be thoroughly informed about the aims of the study and any possible side effects of the drugs and intervention.
+Informed Consent: All patients and participants of the research should be thoroughly informed about the aims of the study and any possible side effects of the drugs and intervention.
 Written informed consent from the participants or their legal guardians is necessary for any such studies.
 The Journal reserves the right to request the related documents.

 The Editors-in-Chief are always willing to publish corrections, clarifications.

 Plagiarism: Use of verbatim texts from other sources without acknowledgement is prohibited.
 The content of all articles must be the original work of authors and must not be plagiarized from other articles.
 COPE’s flowcharts and guidelines are approached in cases in which plagiarism is detected.
+The journal uses the iThenticate Plagiarism detector to screen submitted manuscripts for originality.
+Using this service, we can detect if a manuscript contains passages of text that appear in other publications or resources.

 Data falsification/fabrication: Falsification is the practice of omitting or altering research materials, data, or processes so that the results of the research are no longer accurately reflected.
 Fabrication is the practice of inventing data or results and reporting them in the research.
 Both of these misconducts are fraudulent and seriously alter the integrity of research.
 Therefore, articles must be written based on original data and use of falsified or fabricated data is strongly prohibited.
+In confronting cases with fabricated or falsified data COPE’s flowcharts and guidelines are followed.